lcg29/CBM/README.md

 <br/> pandas
 <br/> catboost (https://catboost.ai/)
 <br/> pycaret = 2.2.3

 ## Input and Output
-<br/>The input data is in 'data.xlsx'
+The input data is in 'data.xlsx'
 <br/>Jupyter is an open source interactive application, and the output of programming is also in *.ipynb.

 ## Example: CatBoost verifies the effect of improving the input depth parameter
 ### Before revising parameters
 ![MD as deep parameter](https://github.com/lcg29/CBM/blob/main/CBMgas-md.ipynb)
 <br/>